y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 You want the **PSID** to be the same on the downloaded firmware and device.

-You can verify the downloaded firmware
+Furthermore, you can verify the downloaded firmware

 ```
 $ sudo flint -i ./fw-ConnectX3-rel-2_42_5000-MCX311A-XCA_Ax-FlexBoot-3.4.752.bin verify